-14. A full Equality Impact Assessment (EIA) was carried out between November 2016 and February 2017 to ascertain and address any potential equality issues with the ODP.
+13. A full Equality Impact Assessment (EIA) was carried out between November 2016 and February 2017 to ascertain and address any potential equality issues with the ODP.
 No significant equality impacts were identified.
 From the data available there is little evidence to suggest that any groups would be adversely affected or marginalised by the ODP.
-It is recognised there are some information gaps and that locally collected data (from schools, birth registrations, leisure uptake, Customer First records, benefit claimant surveys and housing associations) could be better utilised.
-There is also no accurate way of assessing discrimination on gender reassignment and the status of marital and civil partnership status.
 As the ODP is a strategic document it is expected that other strategies and plans sitting below the ODP will also undertake an equality impact assessment.

-15. Any specific staffing, legal, property, IT or sustainability implications as a result of the work outlined within the ODP which require to be taken into consideration should be addressed by individual departments.
+14. Any specific staffing, legal, property, IT or sustainability implications as a result of the work outlined within the ODP which require to be taken into consideration should be addressed by individual departments.
 Any risks should be included in risk registers and linked to the strategic outcomes.